Brian Baldwin

 Brian Keith Baldwin (July 16, 1958 – June 18, 1999) was an African-American man from Charlotte, North Carolina, United States of America, who was executed in 1999 in Alabama.
-Many believe that he was wrongfully convicted and sentenced for the 1977 murder of a young white woman in Monroe County of that state.
-The only evidence against Baldwin in the murder was his own confession, which he later retracted.
-He said that it was coerced by the local police in Wilcox County, Alabama, where he was arrested; they beat and tortured him under interrogation.
-A 1985 letter by his co-defendant Edward Dean Horsley surfaced in 1996, after Horsley had been executed for first-degree murder in the case.
-He wrote that he had acted alone in the rape and murder of Naomi Rolon, and that Baldwin had not known of her death.
+Many believe that he was wrongfully convicted of the 1977 rape and murder of a 16-year-old Hispanic girl in Monroe County whom he and another individual had kidnapped and held captive for approximately forty hours before her murder.

+Baldwin's involvement in the initial robbery and kidnapping of the victim is undisputed, but he later claimed that his confession to his direct participation to the murder was false.
+He said he made it under coercion by the local police in Wilcox County, Alabama, where he was arrested, accusing them of beating him under interrogation.
+The allegations were disputed and advocates for Baldwin were accused of falsifying evidence of torture.
+The justices for the Alabama Court of Criminal Appeals said they had listened to the videotape of Baldwin's confession and found nothing that indicated possible coercion.

 Death penalty opponents regard this case as one in which racial bias contributed to the wrongful conviction by an all-white jury of an 18-year-old black man, in a county that was 46% black in population.
-Further, they believe he was executed despite evidence that he did not commit Rolon's murder.
+Further, they believe he was executed despite evidence that he did not commit Rolón's murder.
 The appeals process was marked by conflicts of interest, as the presiding judge at Baldwin's trial also ruled on the appeals, against common practice.
 Before Baldwin's execution in 1999, leading political and religious figures petitioned Governor Don Siegelman for clemency on his behalf.
 Siegelman refused, saying that although he was "deeply troubled by some of the matters raised," he wrote "this matter does not rise to a level that warrants clemency."

 Background

 Brian Keith Baldwin was born in Charlotte, North Carolina in 1958.
+As a juvenile, Baldwin was charged with kidnapping and rape in North Carolina.
+He was adjudged delinquent on a lesser charge of assault with intent to commit rape.

-As a teenager, he got into trouble with the law.
-In March 1977 he was serving time in a juvenile facility in western North Carolina for stealing a car.
-On March 12, at age 18, he escaped with Edward Dean Horsley Jr (known as Ed Dean, August 25, 1957 – February 16, 1996), then age 19, who had been convicted of armed robbery, a felony during which a police officer was shot.
+In March 1977, Baldwin was serving time in a juvenile facility in western North Carolina for robbery.
+On March 12, at age 18, he escaped with Edward Dean Horsley Jr. (known as Ed Dean, August 25, 1957 – February 16, 1996), then age 19, who had been convicted of armed robbery, a felony during which a police officer was shot.